boppreh/cloud_backup_script/README.md

 # On every run the oldest $N_CHECKSUM_PER_RUN files from $CHECKSUMS will be hashed both locally and remotely to verify integrity.
 # Adjust depending on how many files you have, how often you run the script, and how often you want the integrity checked.
 #N_CHECKSUM_PER_RUN=100

-# In case the lockfile still exists, a previous run might still be active, or it crashed without deleting the lockfile.
-# If there haven't been changes to the local logs in these many minutes, ignore the lockfile and go ahead anyway.
-#MAX_LOCKFILE_WAIT_IN_MINUTES=600

 # Warn if the remote storage is over 80% capacity.
 #MAX_CAPACITY_PERCENT=80